 This presentation takes a glib but critical look at the vocational and personal attributes of today’s worker.
 The presentation is highly interactive, and offers an in depth examination of such issues as career choices, career-ending choices, lost luggage and excess baggage.
 The presentation explores the driving factors of employment selection, and provides audiences with specific tools that may help them to overcome obstacles, to recognize and respond to the subtle precursors of burnout, to mitigate and resolve interpersonal conflict, and to alter the course of a potentially dead-end career path.

 Those that know me know that I'm an avid griller and smoker, and I make most of my own rubs, seasonings, sauces and marinades.
-After enough comments suggesting that I package and sell these products, I set out to establish a line of rubs and seasonings, as well as a few other "tools of the trade" for the outdoor gourmet.
+After enough comments suggesting that I package and sell these products, I set out to establish a line of rubs and seasonings under the brand of an old nickname, as well as a few other "tools of the trade" for the outdoor gourmet.
 And then the pandemic came along.
-We're sending out samples and working on new products, but until we turn the corner on this pandemic, it's a bit difficult to get out and "ply my wares."
-But I'm being patient.
-I'll update this page when we go into full production.